 Prior to January 10, 2019, Ohio regulation limited the amount of risk a mortgage insurer was permitted to retain on a single loan to 25% of the borrower's indebtedness (after giving effect to third-party reinsurance) and, as a result, the portion of such insurance in excess of 25% was required to be reinsured.
 Ohio has repealed this requirement for future periods beginning January 10, 2019.
 Several other states previously imposed the same or similar coverage restrictions and repealed these measures prior to 2018.
-To comply with these previous state coverage limits, NMIC and Re One have reinsurance agreements in place under which Re One provides reinsurance to NMIC on insured loans with coverage levels in excess of 25%, after giving effect to third-party reinsurance.
+NMIC and Re One had a reinsurance agreement in place under which Re One provides reinsurance to NMIC on certain insured loans with coverage levels in excess of 25%, after giving effect to third-party reinsurance.
+As these state coverage limits have been repealed, the reinsurance coverage provided by Re One to NMIC has been commuted.
+Re One does not currently have active insurance exposures.